ioustamora/ide-rs/README.md

 ---

 *Built with ❤️ for the Rust community.
-Ready to transform how you build applications.*
+This project is in active development and not yet production ready.*